-Overtraining is the result of your body’s inability to cope with the total amount of stress.
-Several symptoms are associated with the overtraining syndrome: Decreased performance, mood changes, weight loss, decreased appetite, muscle soreness, reduced motivation and fatigue.
+Overtraining results from your body’s inability to cope with the total amount of stress.
+Several symptoms are associated with the overtraining syndrome: Decreased performance, mood changes, weight loss, decreased appetite, muscle soreness, reduced motivation, and fatigue.

 I guess most cyclists have experienced at least one or more of these symptoms, but that doesn’t mean that most cyclists have been overtraining.

 Distinguishing overtraining from overreaching is essential because overreaching is a very natural process when we train.
 For example, if you look at one of my training programs, you will see that it is based on three weeks with overreaching followed by one recovery week.

 When you get to the third week, you will not feel more robust than you were in the first week, but after a recovery week with super-compensation, you will be stronger than you were when you entered the program.
 Using a training program structure like this is what I call ‘controlled overtraining.’

 Overreaching is a deliberate increase in training volume or intensity that is followed by a period of reduced training to allow for a full recovery.
 This type of training is often used by athletes trying to break through a plateau in their performance.
 When done correctly, overreaching can lead to increased strength, power, and endurance.

 Overtraining doesn’t happen overnight

 Many riders use the term ‘overtraining’ for both overreaching and overtraining, which is why many riders diagnose themselves as overtrained.

 The problem is that if you are really in an overtraining situation, it can take several months before your performance is back at 100%.
 However, if you have overreached in a period, a week or two usually is enough to get you back on track.